Sumits4/NorthAmerican/README.md

 <h2>2.
 VelocityResponse </h2><br/>

-This class implements the responses coming from the Velocity server for a payment transaction request. <br/>
+This Modal class implements the responses coming from the Velocity server for a payment transaction request. <br/>
 It has the following attributes with name and datatype.<br/>
      1.  statusCode - String <br/>
      2.  message - String <br/>